gylfirst/GylNVim/README.md

 - lualine
 - mason
 - mason-lspconfig
+- mason-null-ls
 - neo-tree
+- null_ls
 - nvim-lspconfig
 - telescope
 - treesitter
+- wakatime

 ---

 #### LSP (language Server Protocol)

 You can add more lsp using `mason-lspconfig` plugin.
 Check [here](https://github.com/williamboman/mason-lspconfig.nvim?tab=readme-ov-file#available-lsp-servers) for the list.
 To configure them, use the `nvim-lspconfig` plugin.

+#### Formater

+You can add more formatter to install on the configuration, with `mason-null-ls` config.
+You can add it to the `ensure_installed` list.

 #### Keybindings